NickWang11235/TowerOfHanoi/README.md

 # TowerOfHanoi

-recursive algorithm for solving the Tower of Hanoi puzzle
+recursive algorithm for solving the Tower of Hanoi puzzle.
+Getting it into working order, then into game format in the future

 ## Usage
 ```